centrifugal/documentation/server/configuration.md

 generate secret key for it automatically.

-In next section we will talk about project structure (projects and their namespaces) in detail.
+In next section we will talk about project settings in detail.
 But before jumping to it let's describe some the most important options you can configure when running Centrifugo:

 * `--address` – bind your Centrifugo to specific interface address (by default `""`)